 The long racemes are 3” – 12” inches long with tiny male and female flowers on separate inflorescences.

-Bright sunlight causes them to produce brightly colored leaves.
+Bright light causes the Croton gold dust plant to produce brightly colored leaves.

-When planted outdoors, they provide partial shade for several hours during the day.
+When planted outdoors, they enjoy partial shade for several hours during the day.

-Direct sunlight from full midday sun can damage the plant.
+Direct sunlight from the full midday sun can damage the plant.

 Or plant the crotons outdoors near a body of water for optimal growing conditions.

-When the temperatures start dipping below 50° degrees Fahrenheit (10° C), the plant is best moved indoors.
+When temperatures start dipping below 50° degrees Fahrenheit (10° C), moving the croton gold dust indoors is best.

 Watering and Feeding